Shower of Stars: Episode status

 The extant episodes of Shower of Stars have survived only in black-and-white kinescopes of the original color broadcasts, which have been lost.
+The Kinescopes were created to be shown to the Armed Forces on film.
 The episodes carry no copyright notice and are thus in the public domain in the United States.
+Several Public Domain VHS & DVD companies have released episodes (see the grid above).
 The Internet Archive holds seven episodes in its collection.